Skip to main content

 The module activates immediately, even before your first BECS debit clears.
 You can configure straight away.

-Step 2: Set your thresholds
+Step 2: Set your entity type and alert levels

 FieldWhat it is